Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 #4.
 Actions

 This is where you consider what actions you want students to take when they visit your website.
-Usually, the goal is to have them book or buy, and that’s generally linked to your scheduling software.
+Typically, the goal is to have them book or make a purchase, which is generally linked to your scheduling software.
 Before you decide which pages will be part of your yoga website design project, take a look at what studio scheduling software you’ll need to incorporate.

 What widgets do they offer to bring that scheduling functionality to your website?
-Can students book appointments and classes on the same page, or will you need two separate pages?
-Your goal is to figure out what actions you want students to take and then plan how to build that into your yoga website design.
+Can students book appointments and classes on the same page, or will separate pages be required?
+Your goal is to determine the actions you want students to take and then plan how to incorporate them into your yoga website design.

 What Should Be Included in Your Yoga Website Design?

-Now that you know what you’ll want to consider before you embark on any yoga website design, your next step is ensuring you understand what should be included.
+Now that you know what to consider before embarking on a yoga website design, your next step is to ensure you understand what should be included.

-Start with your must-haves for navigation — home, about, schedule, pricing, and contact.
+Start with your must-have navigation elements — home, about, schedule, pricing, and contact.
 Other pages or elements can be added later on, but if you want your yoga website design to be effective, this covers all the critical information visitors expect to see.

 The next thing you’ll want to include are some testimonials from students who have worked with you.
 This social proof is a way to give potential students a feel of what it’s like working with you.
 People are more likely to take action when they have concrete examples of other people doing the same with positive outcomes.
 Your testimonials can be sprinkled throughout the website wherever it makes the most sense.

 Your yoga website design should also include a way to book or buy.
-Most studios choose an integrated scheduler, and we’ll discuss that below.
+Most studios opt for an integrated scheduler, which we’ll discuss below.

-Finally, when putting together the list of items for your yoga website design, don’t miss planning an introductory offer landing page.
+Finally, when compiling the list of items for your yoga website design, don’t forget to plan an introductory offer landing page.
 This landing page has one goal—to present a specific offer in a place where the reader can focus only on it.

-One of the biggest benefits of these types of pages is flexibility.
+One of the most significant benefits of these types of pages is flexibility.
 You can link directly to this landing page from emails, social media, or anywhere else you’re promoting your offer.
-Visitors can quickly and easily find all the information they need without going through your whole website to get there.
+Visitors can quickly and easily find all the information they need without having to navigate your entire website to get there.

 Your Yoga Studio Website Design: Virtual Studio or In-Person?